p-stoney/discord-collaboration/backend/README.md

         DISCORD_CALLBACK_URL=http://localhost:3000/auth/callback

 16. Clone the repository with `git clone https://github.com/p-stoney/collaboration-discord-bot`.
-17. Navigate to the project directory with `cd backend`.
+17. Navigate to the project directory with `cd backend` + install dependencies with `npm install`.
-18. Install dependencies with `npm install`.
+19. Navigate to the frontend directory with `cd frontend` + install dependencies with `npm install`.
+Build static webpage with `npm run build`.
-19. Build and start the application with `npm run start`.
+20. Navigate back to project directory with `cd ..`.
+Build and start the application with `npm run start`.
 The application should now be running on `http://localhost:3000`.

 ### How to Interact